blacktower2016/django-blog-calendar/README.md

     # args
-    model = Post                      # django model with DateField or DateTimeField date_field = 'created'            # DateField or DateTimeField name in model url_name = 'simpleblog:calendar'  # url name for links
+    model = Post                      # django model with DateField or DateTimeField date_field = 'created'            # DateField or DateTimeField name in the model url_name = 'simpleblog:calendar'  # url name for links
                                       # url should have <year> <month> and <day> parameters